Cleveland Dot Plots

 .

 The terminology concerning dot plots or dot charts is not firmly established, occasional claims to the contrary notwithstanding.
-Both the plots described in this entry as well those created by dotplot, plus sometimes others, can be found under the headings of "dot plots" or "dot charts".
+Both the plots described in this entry as well those described in the next entry can be found under the headings of "dot plots" or "dot charts", not to mention other graphs to which this label is (albeit erroneously) applied.
 However, the term "Cleveland dot plot" (after statistician and data visualisation expert William S. Cleveland [1983]) has been coined to highlight this particular type of chart, and I follow this usage.
-The Stata User's Guide does not use this term and it conceives of graph dot as a device for the display of summary statistics such as means or percentages.

 Command dotchart